shindigira/BarHawk/README.md

 ### Continuous Deployment
 You must have a deployed website setup.
-- [ ] Configure automatic deployment of your master branch using Azure
+- [ ] Configure automatic deployment of your master branch using Heroku/AWS/etc.

 ### Team Communication